Saucony Xodus Ultra review

 Who should NOT buy it

-If you want the best of the best when it comes to laces, the Saucony Peregrine 12 is a chart-topping shoe that comes highly recommended by runners.
-And if you want a trail shoe that holds the foot in snugly, the Saucony Mad River TR 2 offers a sock-like and secure wrap.
+If you want the best of the best when it comes to laces, the Saucony Peregrine 12 is a chart-topping shoe that we can recommend.
+And if you want a trail shoe that holds the foot in snugly, we found that the Salomon Ultra Glide 2 offers a secure, sock-like wrap.

 Saucony Xodus Ultra vs. the Xodus 11

 The Saucony Xodus Ultra is a trail beast that turns all the misses of the Xodus 11 into hits.
-And trail runners are loving it.
+And we love it!

-- 1mm more heel stack for a more cushioned ride
+- +1mm of heel stack for a more cushioned ride

 - more flexible rock plate for a more forgiving ride